 Do you want to learn about the different types of shoes for women?
 Including shoe styles, shoe names and the most current styles of shoes for women?
 Well, look no further!

 In today’s post, I’m going to walk you through – pun intended 😉 – the different types of shoes for women.
 From sneakers to ankle boots to ballerina flats, and right on over to lesser-known shoe styles such as barefoot shoes and huarache sandals, I've got you covered!

-Just how many different types of women’s shoes are there, you ask?
+Just how many different types of women's shoes are there, you ask?
 Let’s just say there are plenty.
-And by that, I mean this: as someone who’s been working with shoes for over a decade, some of these types of shoes surprised even me!
+Probably just as many styles as there are parts of a shoe!
+And by that, I mean this: as someone who's been working with shoes for over a decade, some of these types of shoes surprised even me!

 Don't forget that every few years a new shoe style will pop up.
 So I'll keep this women's guide to shoes as current as possible.
 I do feel like I’m continuously discovering new kinds of shoes each day!